 - Create a mail account or log in to your existing one

-- Once the registration has been created, it allows you to search, identify, and add publications.
+Complete the registration form - Once the registration has been created, it allows you to search, identify, and add publications.
 You can also complete the profile with a photo, search for co-authors, create alerts, etc.

 Advantages of the Google Scholar Citations profile